pmp-library/pmp-library/docs/mainpage.md

 # Introduction {#mainpage}

 The pmp-library is a modern C++ open-source library for polygon surface mesh processing.
+It provides

-It provides a simple, efficient, and easy to use data structure for representing polygon meshes as well as implementations of canonical algorithms such as simplification, remeshing, or subdivision.
+- a simple, efficient, and easy to use data structure for storing and processing polygon meshes
+- implementations of canonical algorithms such as simplification, remeshing, or subdivision
+- mesh viewers and visualization utilities based on OpenGL&reg;

 It is designed and implemented with a focus on ease of use and performance while maintaining high flexibility.
-In addition, it provides mesh viewers and visualization utilities based on OpenGL&reg; as well as the possibility to compile the library into JavaScript using [emscripten](https://github.com/kripken/emscripten).
-The latter allows to run mesh processing applications directly in a browser, see [here](mpview.html) for a demo.
+In addition, it provides the possibility to compile the library into JavaScript using [emscripten](https://github.com/kripken/emscripten), thereby allowing to run mesh processing applications directly in a browser, see [here](mpview.html) for a demo.

 The [User Guide](userguide.html) describes how to quickly [get started](quickstart.html) using the pmp-library, provides